 The purpose of this session was to hear from residents on the top most pressing issues they wanted to speak with members of Council about.
 Residents were asked ahead of time to provide topics and the top 10 were chosen to bring to the session for attendees to vote on.
 Of those 10 topics, the five with the most votes were chosen for moderated discussion.
 After 20 minutes of discussion, participants were encouraged to switch tables to open a new dialogue.

-Feedback was positive from participants with them enjoying the format, the open dialogue and being able to choose topics.
+Feedback was mostly positive from participants.
+They particularly enjoyed the format, open dialogue and being able to choose topics.
+Participants also noted an improvement would be to increase the time allotted for discussions.